ShenChiaYing/plot_touch/README.md

 # plot_touch
-# plot touch test
-# two dots moving on the screen
-# some bugs in the program
+two dots moving on the screen but some bugs in the program